Read Later x

 Marquee companies are actively finding ways to adapt by investing in more small structures such as domes and bubbles.
 One company also told us that they have created an innovative, portable hand washing station as an addition to their current service.

 Wedding celebrants are preparing for an increase in demand, especially as registrars are likely to be under pressure.
-Celebrants perform ceremonies which are not legally binding but are tailored to the couple and their personality.
+Celebrants perform ceremonies that are not legally binding but are tailored to the couple and their personality.
 This means you can have the ceremony at your wedding and do the legal part later for a nominal fee.

 For the ceremony, celebrants will be standing slightly further away from the couple to allow for social distancing and will wear a mask if asked to by the couple.
 Celebrants booked for weddings that have been postponed are also using this time in lockdown and social distancing to help couples mark their original wedding day with a commitment ceremony virtually with friends and family on Zoom.
-These nearlyweds are still able to celebrate what would have been, while promising each other that they will still be married on their new date.
+These nearlyweds are still able to celebrate while promising each other that they will still be married on their new date.

 Image: Jennifer Patrice